user-simon/QuickUI/README.md

 Allows the user to select one of several different alternatives.

 ### Textfield
 Gets text input from the user.
-Mid-text cursor and CTRL + Backspace as well as password input is supported.
+Mid-text cursor and CTRL + Backspace as well as password inputs are supported.

 # Usage
 ### Setting up